rachanamarri/Housekeeper/Sprint4.md

 - Filter services based on type, budget and package

 ## Frontend Development
+- Deployed Frontend using github pages.
+Attached link to the bonus part.
 - Added an about us Page to contact in case a user cannot book an appointment
 - Created cypress test to register as seeker.
 - Created cypress test to register as provider.